 In the future we will be able to use structured chunk storage to re-implement variable-length raw data in HDF5.
-Such chunk will not have Encoded Selection section but will have two other sections as shown in .
+Such chunk will not have Encoded Selection section but will have two other sections as shown in

+Table 3.

 The concept of a structured chunk allows us to implement more complex objects, for example, non-homogeneous arrays and superpose sparse storage with non-homogeneous arrays.

 We should also note here that the design enables filtering of different sections of a structured chunk using different filter pipelines.
 In case of the sparse structured chunk for a dataset with a fixed-size datatype, one could apply different filter pipelines to the Encoded Selection Section and to the Data Elements section.
-In case of the sparse structured chunk for a dataset with a variable-length datatype, one could apply different filter pipelines to each of three sections (see ).
+In case of the sparse structured chunk for a dataset with a variable-length datatype, one could apply different filter pipelines to each of three sections (see

+Table 3).

 As a reader will see from the discussion in the following sections, data organization in the structured chunk is hidden from the user unless direct chunk I/O is used (see 2.2).